inkblot/puppet-bind/README.md

 `keyname` defaults to "update" and need not be specified.
 This parameter specifies the name of a TSIG key to be used to authenticate the update.
 The resource only uses a TSIG key if a `secret` is specified.

+`keyfile` specifies the name of a key file to use to sign requests.
+This parameter has no effect if a `secret` is specified.

 `hmac` defaults to "hmac-sha1" and need not be specified.
 This parameter specifies the algorithm of the TSIG key to be used to authenticate the update.